meet-minimalist/Texture-Synthesis-Using-Convolutional-Neural-Networks/README.md

 1. Paper link: https://arxiv.org/abs/1505.07376

 2. VGG16 Tensorflow Model - https://github.com/machrisaa/tensorflow-vgg
-  -Pre-trained VGG16 tensorflow model along with helper files.
+  Pre-trained VGG16 tensorflow model along with helper files.
 Big shoutout to the owner.
 Also, vgg16.npy can be downloaded from the link provided in this repository.
 I have modified the vgg16.py file to facilitate average pooling instead of max pooling.